logzly. Bath & Tile DIY

 A Complete Guide to Caulking Your Bathtub and Shower

 A fresh caulk line can be the difference between a bathroom that looks brand new and one that leaks water into the walls.
-If you’ve ever watched a drip turn into a moldy mess, you know why getting this right matters now more than ever.
+If you’ve ever watched a drip turn into a moldy mess, you know why getting this right matters now more than ever, especially when you want to keep mold at bay.

 Why Caulk Is Your Bathroom’s First Line of Defense